michaelaliotti/michaelaliotti.github.io/_posts/2022-08-08-how-to-be-successful.md

----
-title: How to be successful
+# How to be successful
----

 Don't try to be successful.
 Try to help others be successful.